docarray/docarray/docs/advanced/document-store/milvus.md

 (milvus-collection-loading)=
 ### Collection loading

-In Milvus, every search or query operation requires the index to be loaded into memory.
+In Milvus, every search or query operation requires the index to be [loaded into memory](https://milvus.io/api-reference/pymilvus/v2.1.3/Collection/load().md).
 This includes simple Document access through DocArray.

 This loading operation can be costly, especially when performing multiple search or query operations in a row.